93rd Mechanized Brigade (Ukraine): War in Donbas

 The brigade was deployed in the war in Donbas against the Russian army and its proxy forces.

+According to Oleh Mikats, the brigade's commander at the time, the 93rd Brigade lost its first soldiers killed in action during the 23 May 2014 battle at the Zolotyi Kolodiaz checkpoint in the Donetsk region.

 The unit fought on the frontlines from 2014 to 2016 before being recalled in March 2016.
 During this period, 138 soldiers were killed in action, over 1,000 were wounded, and 9 soldiers were held as prisoners of war.
 The brigade was involved in the battle of Ilovaisk, Avdiivka, the defence of Donetsk airport, the defence of Marinka, and the defence of Pisky.
 A documentary, 93: Battle for Ukraine, was made by Ukrainian director Lidia Guzhva about the brigade's role in the war, constructed primarily from videos made by members of the brigade themselves, as well as interviews with members of the brigade.

 The brigade returned to the frontline.
-On 19 July 2016 an IFV of the brigade detonated an IED, killing two soldiers.
+On July 19, 2016, an IFV of the brigade detonated an IED, killing two soldiers.

 In June 2017 the brigade moved deeper into the disputed area near the village of Krymske and set up fortifications there "to exert stricter fire control over the enemy, and provides for a better defense."

-2022 Russian invasion
+Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, the brigade was involved in the wider Northeastern Ukraine campaign by stopping the elite Russian 4th Guards Tank Division's advance in the Battle of Trostianets after it had been overextended and undersupplied due to Ukrainian partisan resistance in the Sumy Oblast.
+Operations in Sumy Oblast (February–March 2022)

+In the early hours of 24 February 2022, the first day of the Russian invasion of Ukraine, the brigade's 1st Battalion was located at Kolomak in the Poltava region.
+Upon the outbreak of war, one of the battalion's companies immediately moved towards the Russia-Ukraine border, having been ordered to advance to the road between the settlements of Okhtyrka and Velyka Pysarivka in the Sumy region.
+The unit subsequently held positions on the border between Velyka Pysarivka and Liutivka in the Kharkiv region.
+No Russian offensives took place on this front but there was skirmishing along the border.
+The unit remained at this location from 24 February to 5 March, at which point it began to be redeployed to Balakliia in the Kharkiv region.

+On 24 February 2022, the first day of the Russian invasion of Ukraine, the brigade captured two members of Russia's 423rd Guards Yampolsky Motor Rifle Regiment.
+The 93rd Brigade was involved in the defense of Okhtyrka in the Sumy Oblast starting on February 24.
+During the early days of the invasion, units of the brigade also took part in combat near the city of Bohodukhiv, in the Kharkiv region.

+On March 26, the 93rd Brigade retook the city of Trostianets in the Sumy Oblast, after the retreat of the elite Russian 4th Guards Tank Division.
+After Trostianets, units of the 93rd Brigade went on to retake Boromlia.